sjtrimble/angular/aio/content/tutorial/getting-started.md

 ### Parameters

 To see information provided by the router for a routed component, each routed component is provided an `ActivatedRoute` service.
 You inject the `ActivatedRoute` service to access its route parameters, route data, and other necessary information.
-The route parameters and route data are provided as observables you subscribe to.
-When the parameters or data observables are updated, the observables produce a new value.
-The example below shows you how to subscribe to a route and get its `productId` provided through a variable route from its URL.

 ```ts
 export class MyPageComponent {